pydio/pydio-doc-howto/misc_manage_ownership.md

 [:image-popup:miscellaneous/visibility/visibility_share_2_enabled.png]

-### Use case
+### Use cases

-* For instance you have a user that is going to take a vacation and he has important resources with clients so before he leaves he should give the visibility to another of his co-workers which will enable him to have access to the resource.
+- You have a user that is going on vacation and owns important resources about a given client.
+Before she leaves, she should give the visibility to another of her co-workers that is then able to access this resource.